LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 ## The NEXUS alignment

-The data is in a file called [hcv.nex](https://github.com/taming-the-beast/Skyline-plots/raw/master/data/hcv.nexus).
-You can download the data from the link, after the data is opened in your web browser, right click mouse and save it in as `hcv.nex` in a new folder.
+{% include_relative download-data.md df='hcv' df_link='https://github.com/taming-the-beast/Skyline-plots/raw/master/data/hcv.nexus' %}

-The dataset consists of an alignment of 63 Hepatitis C sequences sampled in 1993 in Egypt (Ray, Arthur, Carella, Bukh, & Thomas, 2000).
+The dataset consists of an alignment of 63 Hepatitis C sequences sampled in 1993 in Egypt ([Ray, Arthur, Carella, Bukh, & Thomas, 2000](#references)).
-This dataset has been used previously to test the performance of skyline methods (Drummond, Rambaut, Shapiro, & Pybus, 2005) (Stadler, Kuhnert, Bonhoeffer, & Drummond, 2013).
+This dataset has been used previously to test the performance of skyline methods ([Drummond, Rambaut, Shapiro, & Pybus, 2005, and Stadler, Kuhnert, Bonhoeffer, & Drummond, 2013](#references)).

+{% assign pop_fig = 'Figure 2' %}

 With an estimated 15-25%, Egypt has the highest Hepatits C prevalence in the world.
-In the mid 20th century, the prevalence of Hepatitis C increased drastically (see Figure 1 for estimates).
+In the mid 20th century, the prevalence of Hepatitis C increased drastically (see {{ pop_fig_num }} for estimates).
 We will try to infer this increase from sequence data.

 <figure class="image">
   <img src="Estimated_number_hcv.png" alt="The growth of the effective population size of the Hepatitis C epidemic in Egypt">
-  <figcaption>Figure 2: the growth of the effective population size of the Hepatitis C epidemic in Egypt (Pybus, Drummond, Nakano, Robertson, & Rambaut, 2003).</figcaption>
+  <figcaption>{{ pop_fig_num }}: the growth of the effective population size of the Hepatitis C epidemic in Egypt (Pybus, Drummond, Nakano, Robertson, & Rambaut, 2003).</figcaption>
 </figure>